 What a stunning range of fabrics and weaves we have in India: from feather weight muslins to class Kanjivaram pure silks to roughly hewn Khadi cottons.
 A staggering array of dyes mostly natural/vegetable.
 Put together the desi flavour of ethnic motifs of each district from every state: and work out the permutations and combinations.
 There you go!
 And I have not even covered a fraction of the ocean called Indian Textiles world.
 This is just the natural fabrics.
 There is the other world of synthetics like Georgette, Crepes, Polyester, Nylon, Rayon, (Denim) etc., etc., that I do not even want to attempt…

 So that can give you an idea about India.
 It is not about mere fabrics.
 It is not about just dyes and ethnic prints and motifs.
 It is much more than all that.
 None can summarize India.
 I am trying my bit that’s all.
 May be I have managed some 0.001%.

 I do not want to comment on others but I find Chinese materials very inferior and artificial and cold and classless and without a character.
 Plain.
 But very, very flexible.
 That I have to give to the chinese: for marketing themselves best and for catering to every taste and for being most flexible and economical.
 Well, Indians cannot afford to be like that.
 India is too complex if this post of mine is any indication.

 As for Pakistan lawn, I like the fabric but I find it very plain and uninspiring.
 Designers and designs are similar and predictable.
 No individuality.
-Cotton on the other side of Punjab is surprisingly soft compared to the cotton that grows on this side of the Atari border.
+Cotton on the other side of Punjab is surprisingly soft (or probably imported) compared to the cotton that grows on this side of the Atari border.
 Pak lawn makers mix at least 10% of synthetic yarn with their cotton.
 100% virgin cotton is hard to come by.
 No special weaves or patent-worthy content like we have in India.

 Even our clothes should have a character.
 At least that is what I believe in.